 So, halfway through the episode, theres an actual wildfire threat just a few miles upwind of them, and they had to pack up and leave during filming.
 That had given me the idea, what if the car-tank was firestorm proof?
 What if the car shape itself wasnt impeded by a custom armor built to be perfect for the car?

 After the threat was over and they went back, they tested out the car tank by driving it through fences and a bonfire they had made in their yard.
-I remember the driver saying “the brakes are holding up well”, or something along those lines…riiiiight.
+I remember the driver saying something along the lines of “the brakes are holding up well”…riiiiight.
 Poor brakes the easiest part of a marathon is the first 30 seconds lol.
 Regardless.
 The perfect doomsday car has armor thats lightweight (relatively…or a car thats prepared for it at least), bulletproof, fireproof, reperable, and permanent…….and sexy…

 - I figured ceramics are great at heat resistance, but suck for actual armor ballistic wise.

-- Anything conventional has an obscenely high coefficient of thermal expansion, such as aluminum or (rarely) steel, which is better, but far from doomsday ready.
+- Anything conventional has an obscenely high coefficient of thermal expansion, such as aluminum or (rarely) steel, which is better, but far from doomsday ready, regarding “firestorm proof”.

 - And even if I were to come up with the perfect shell for toughness (being both hardness and flexural strength together, to absorb significant stress), I would have to figure out the ideal inexpensive under-layer for absorbing and dispersing the shock of whatever may happen.

 SO, I’ll save you guys the details of the 8 hours of flow-state research I encountered.
 Turns out, MIT is working on this project too.
 Subsequently meaning I’ve figured out something thats an MIT level project!
 Figuring that out was actually more disappointing than flattering, since I know my time to shine is further off than the students that attend there.
 I’ll get what I need, all in due time.